Accommodating Students & Applicants with Disabilities

 Informal Procedures

-Applicants or students may disagree with the determination made by SDS concerning accommodations and/or removal of barriers.
-Applicants or students are encouraged to work with MBKU informally to resolve their concerns at any stage in the request for accommodations process and may address their concerns with the Disability Services Coordinator, their Program Dean/Director, or other Enrollment and Student Services personnel.
+Applicants or students may disagree with the determination made by Student Disability Services concerning accommodations and/or removal of barriers.
+Applicants or students are encouraged to work with MBKU informally to resolve their concerns at any stage in the request for accommodations process and may address their concerns with the Associate Vice President for Student Disability Services, their Program Dean/Director, or other Student Services personnel.
 Applicants or students may opt out of this informal process and move directly to the formal processes.

 Appeals Process for Decision made by Disability Services